Norfolk Islanders

 Norfolk Islanders (Norf'k Ailenas), also referred to as just Islanders, are the inhabitants or residents of Norfolk Island, an external territory of Australia.
 The Islanders have their own unique identity and are predominantly people of Pitcairn and English descent and to a lesser extent of Scottish and Irish.

 The culture held in common by most native-born Norfolk Islanders is mainstream Norfolk culture, traditions primarily inherited from the 194 Pitcairn settlers in 1856.
 All of the people that claim Pitcairn ancestry are descended from the British HMS Bounty mutineers and their Tahitian companions.

-In the 2021 census, there were 347 Norfolk Island-born residents out of a total of 2,188 inhabiting the island, a decrease over the 2016 census.
+In the 2021 census, there were 347 residents out of a total of 2,188 inhabiting the island who claimed they were born on Norfolk Island, a decrease over the 2016 census, though this is likely lower than the actual total.
+In the 2021 census, 25.1% of the island's population claimed Pitcairn heritage while 14.6% claimed "Norfolk Islander" heritage.

-There is a Norfolk Islander diaspora in Australia and New Zealand and other nations due to people having relocated temporarily or migrated permanently.
+There is a Norfolk Islander diaspora in Australia, New Zealand and other nations due to people having relocated temporarily or migrated permanently.

 History

 Discovery and name

 Archaeological findings suggest that the island had previously been used as a settlement for seafaring Polynesians.
 The final fate of the early settlers remains a mystery.

 The first European known to have sighted and landed on the island was Captain James Cook, on his second voyage on HMS Resolution.
 From New Caledonia to New Zealand Cook came across the island on 10 October 1774.
 Finding the island uninhabited, Cook claimed it for Britain and named it after English noblewoman Mary Howard, Duchess of Norfolk.